How to Read Level 2 Market Data & Time and Sales

 Stacked order

-Color blocks we mentioned early come in handy.
-It allows me to quickly see where we could potentially be meeting res or supp.
-Because it groups the same pricing orders together.
-Buyers stacked.
-Sellers are stacked.
+The color blocks we mentioned earlier in this blog come in handy here.
+They allow me to quickly see where we could potentially be meeting res or supp because it groups the same pricing orders together.

-Again, that's only if those are real orders, like we said earlier, the orders can be fluff.
-But it is worth making a mental note.
-Especially at support and resistance levels.
 That's why I really hate using the L2 and tape on Thinkorswim.
 No color blocks, and it's laggy.
-If you want the best and fastest data, L2 and tape, DAS trader everyone.
-I have a link for you to try for free for 2 weeks here: https://bit.ly/2Z4CdW0
+If you want the best and fastest data, L2 and tape, use DAS trader everyone!
+I have a link for you to try for free for 2 weeks

 Hidden big orders